AudioFluff/PyPhonic/README.md

 The VST is fully functional, rarely crashes, and stays quite performant even under heavy load.
 Before releasing it (hopefully to the KVR community), I need to 1. make a few more presets that push performance boundaries and check edge cases - dogfooding, basically - 2. write more docs and 3. make a Windows installer.
 A Mac installer will follow (and Linux if there's interest).

-As at mid-March 2024 I reckon this could be by April 2024.
+As at early May 2024 I reckon this should be this month.

 ## Development